wvirany/blog/content/naive_bayes/index.md

 In the **discriminative modeling** approach, we wish to model the distribution over class labels $p(y \mid \x)$.
 An example of this would be using a generalized linear model (such as logistic regression) to predict class labels given the features.
 Thus, given an input $\x$, we should be able to assign probabilities to each of the $K$ classes, and choose the $y$ which maximizes this probabilitiy.

-In the **generative modeling** approach, we wish to model the sample generating process by estimating each class-conditional probability density.
+In the **generative modeling** approach, we wish to model the data generation process.
 That is, using Bayes' rule, we can write

 $$
 \begin{equation}\label{1}